bucs445fall2025/project-team-7/sprints/ch4_sprint/sprint.md

 Anthony Zhang: Finish up the Username page required for the application as well as start on first page Hoyeon Yoo: Write database code
 Elif Yildirim: Work on backend and flesh out the database.
+Stabilize auth endpoints (edge cases, error messages), enable CORS for frontend, and support frontend integration.